 Maintain COVID vaccines and boosters.

-Clients in this practice are vaccinated and boosted as recommended for them by CDC schedule.
+Clients in this practice attest to being vaccinated and boosted per CDC recommendations for them.

 Please test using a home rapid antigen COVID test the morning of your session IF...